 Morley St, Bradford BD7 1AJ

 Built in 1913 and named after the Alhambra palace in Granada, Spain, Bradford’s Alhambra Theatre is one of the most recognizable buildings in the city centre.
 Beautifully refurbished in the late 80s, it is regarded as the North’s premier receiving venue and hosts musicals, drama and international dance plus Yorkshire’s biggest and most popular panto.
+Many a celebrity has graced its stage!
 Family-friendly with a 1,400 capacity and a brilliant restaurant offering views across City Park, it’s THE place to visit for live entertainment in Bradford, if not Yorkshire!

 1 Stott Hill, Bradford BD1 4EH